Texas Sales Tax

 - If the business does not receive a preprinted form, it is the taxpayer's responsibility to file a tax return and remit taxes on time.
 To receive a blank return, a taxpayer can download a blank return at our Tax Forms Online. call us at (800) 252-1389, or visit the nearest enforcement field office.
 Some sales tax forms are also available via Fax on Demand.
 You can request a fax when you call (800) 252-5555.

 - 3. If I cannot file my return or pay the tax on time, can I request an extension?

-- No, unless a disaster has been declared in your area or the Comptroller specifically grants an extension.
-See Rule 3.1 in General Rules for more details.
-The Comptroller rarely approves an extension unless there's been a natural disaster declared by the Texas Governor or the President of the United States.
+- No, unless a disaster has been declared in your area.
+See Comptroller’s Disaster Resources for more details.
+The Comptroller rarely approves an extension unless a disaster has been declared by the Texas Governor or the President of the United States.